richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

 Contrasted to the ecosystem, the build tools are relatively straight forward and all ship either with XCode or as CLI Tools.

-**Xcode-select** allows you to change the default ("system") location of Xcode for command line usage.
+**xcode-select** allows you to change the default ("system") location of Xcode for command line usage.
 Using this tool requires sudo access, but setting the DEVELOPER_DIR environment variable is a non-Audi alternative that has the same effect.

-**Xcodebuild** builds, and optionally signs, an xcproj/xcworkspace and archives it into an xcarchive package directory.
+**xcodebuild** builds, and optionally signs, an xcproj/xcworkspace and archives it into an xcarchive package directory.

-**Xcrun** invokes commands for a particular sdk version, and is used in this flow for exporting an xcarchive as an IPA (iPhone Application Archive), which is a single binary file that can be distributed via the App Store or AdHoc.
+**xcrun** invokes commands for a particular sdk version, and is used in this flow for exporting an xcarchive as an IPA (iPhone Application Archive), which is a single binary file that can be distributed via the App Store or AdHoc.
 It's actually just a zip file, but it's structure is important.

 ### Fastlane